Moropo

 Does this work with SMS or text messages?

 No. This functionality is email only.
-If you require SMS then please raise a feature request.
+If you require SMS then please .